deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/osi-layers.md

 The functions of the Network layer are :

 - Routing:The network layer protocols determine which route is suitable from source to destination.
 This function of network layer is known as routing.
 - Logical Addressing:In order to identify each device on internetwork uniquely, network layer defines an addressing scheme.
 The sender & receiver's IP address are placed in the header by network layer.
 Such an address distinguishes each device uniquely and universally.

 If a packet is too large to be transmitted, it can be split into several fragments which are shipped out and then reassembled on the receiving end.
 Layer 3 also contains network firewalls and 3-layer switches.

-- Segmentin Network layer is referred asPacket.
+- Segment in Network layer is referred as Packet.

 **Network layer is implemented by networking devices such as routers.